Understand the impacts of menopause

 Learn how exercise can help maintain bone health.

 This is out of my scope, but some women do report benefits.
-The AMS has a fact sheet about complementary therapies that may provide more information.
+The AMS has a video about complementary therapies that may provide more information.

 Women do experience palpitations in menopause, but I would suggest seeing your GP if you have symptoms, as it can be caused by other reasons.